-Grade Quality Points Awarded Per Quarter Hour
+Grade D. Quality Points Awarded Per Quarter Hour

+= i ci Quartei Houi

 Α Outstanding 4

 В Above Average 3

 C Average 2

-D Passing but below average 1 F Failing 0
+D Passing but below average 1 Failing 0

 The scholastic standing of a student is expressed in terms of quality point ratio.
 A quality point ratio is the total number of quality points divided by the total number of quarter hours attempted, less the number of hours repeated.
 To meet degree requirements a student must maintain an over-all quality point average of 2.00.